-Keywords: Game-Based Learning (GBL), Elementary Level, Intervention, Mathematics
+Keywords: Game-Based Learning (GBL), Elementary Level, Intervention, Mathematics.

 1. INTRODUCTION

 The progression of 21st century demands radical transformation in the concurrent education system through pedagogical innovation.
 This pedagogical innovation must promote critical thinking, creativity, problem solving skills among the learners.
 This requirement can be fulfilled while more emphasis is led on experiential learning through innovative approaches.
 In this context, Game-based learning (GBL) can be recognized as one of the potent innovative strategy which promotes experiential learning through engagement, reflection, and application.
 Game based learning incorporates learning through gameplay, provides a large scope for reflection, abstraction, and experimentation.
 It uses games as techniques to promote and improve practice, learning, and evaluation(Pesare et al., 2016; Plass et al., 2015; Spires, 2015).